maoschanz/quicklists-gnome-shell-extension/README.md

 **Warning:** this is not compatible with *Dash-To-Dock* or *Ubuntu-Dock* thumbnail previews.
 (It works with *Dash to panel*.)

-Available in french and english.
+Available in Dutch, French, Polish and English.

 ## Recommenced installation